 ABO blood incompatibility during pregnancy – or Rh incompatibility – could impact the baby’s health.
-If your doctor neglected to address incompatible blood types, contact our Cleveland office for a free consultation, or request birth injury attorney Chris Mellino’s free, easy-to-read guide to filing malpractice claims in Ohio.
+If your doctor neglected to address incompatible blood types, contact our Cleveland office for a free consultation, or request birth injury lawyer Chris Mellino’s free, easy-to-read guide to filing a medical malpractice claim in Ohio.

 There are two types of incompatible blood types during pregnancy: Rh incompatibility and ABO blood incompatibility during pregnancy.
 There are four blood types: A, B, AB, and O. Each blood type may also contain a type of protein called an Rh factor.
 Those who have it are Rh positive.
 Those that don’t are Rh negative.
 So, for example, an individual with type A blood who has the Rh factor is considered A+.